ttopper/CPSC129/docs/10.1_HTTP_REST/09_Demo_Testing_object_server.md

 # Demo: Testing object_server.py

-We can test object_server.py using an HTTP client.
-Two common possibilities are the comand line client [curl](http://curl.haxx.se/) and the Python-based client [RESTClient](http://restclient.org/).
+We can test our object_server.py using an internet browser.
+If you enter http://localhost in the address bar it will display our page.

-Demonstrate using curl.

--   curl localhost # Issue GET for homepage
--   curl -X method url, e.g. curl -X GET localhost is equivalent to above.

-Demonstrate RESTClient.